Computer Clocks and Codes

 Faster than dialup is continuous broadband Internet transmission, which employs high frequencies over an ADSL modem or a fibre-optic / coaxial Cable modem connected to most home computers now via ubiquitous 8-wire Ethernet cable.
 The Ethernet cable employs faster differential signalling over two pairs of the wires, one pair to transmit and one pair to receive.

-Click here to read a great article on the German chap who "wirelessly" explored this brilliant "Clock Cycle" principle.
+Click here to read Wikipedia's article on the German chap, Heinrich Hertz who "wirelessly" explored this brilliant "Clock Cycle" principle.

 And click here to read about the convoluted process over thousands of years, under no one person or group's control, by which today's clock/calendar came into being culminating in its use worldwide over the past 100 years.